Today, I want to discuss cold market recruiting and its 4 primary dangers.

 And I don’t say dangers lightly.

-Historically, offline, in-person cold market recruiting was the primary means to find prospects in the network marketing industry.
+Historically, offline, in-person cold market recruiting was the primary means to find prospects in the industry.

 Broadly defined, the cold market refers to people who don't know you and you don't previously have a relationship with.

 The warm market is defined as people you do know… your friends, your family, even your acquaintances.

 In traditional marketing, the warm market is where you normally start, and once you've exhausted your friends and family, it's time to go into the cold market of folks you don't already know.

 And the two main traditional methods people use are a.) in-person prospecting and b.) cold calling purchased leads over the phone.

 Prospecting is a REAL skill in the industry

 It takes time to develop.

 Because essentially it’s connecting with strangers you meet on the street, a restaurant, at a bar, or some sort of public function, and trying to get them interested in your business opportunity.

 The conversation has to go through certain stages that resemble what a salesperson does to get somebody interested in a product or service.